Two Step Process

 1 Two history courses are required, one of which may be dedicated to Texas history.

 2 Second Degree and RN-to-BSN applicants may meet requirement by taking any Humanities course that meets Texas A&M core.

 3 Students applying from Texas public institutions may take up to three hours of math which meet that institution's core curriculum requirements.
-The remaining three hours of math must come from the Texas A&M core math courses.
-Math courses 2412 and 1325 taken at Texas public institutions typically transfer as equivalent to Texas A&M Math 150 and 142 accordingly, but check equivalency matrix to verify (see link below).
-Out-of-state or private university applicants must have six hours from the Texas A&M Core Curriculum.
+Out-of-state or private university applicants must have three hours of math from the Texas A&M Core Curriculum.

 Proficiency in a foreign language is required to graduate from Texas A&M University.
 This requirement can be met by having completed two years of the same foreign language in high school, by completing two semesters of the same foreign language at the university level or by demonstrating proficiency in a foreign language by examination.

 For questions about what courses may or may not transfer from other institutions, see the Texas A&M University Transfer Course Equivalency Matrix.
 If a course is not listed in the matrix or is listed as "TRNS" (transfer by title), contact an adviser to identify the appropriate course of action to determine course transferability.